cheredia19/us-cities-population/README.md

   yAxis="density"
 />

 The complete list of 300 cities in the United States used for this report is below.
-Remember that you can filter per population in 2020 and 2024, city, state, population change in the mentioned period, density, and area in square miles.
+Remember that you can filter by population in 2020 and 2024, city, state, population change in the mentioned period, density, and area in square miles.

 <FlatUiTable
   data={{